Configuration Export and Import

 You can use this page to audit all Enterprise DLP configuration object exports and to download previously exported Enterprise DLP configuration object exports.

-• Objects—Type of configuration object the data security administrator exported.
+• Objects—Type of configuration object you exported.

 • Click Action for the configuration object export you want to download.